Acceptable loan purpose

 Zone 5 (ultra-high risk)

-Applications with overseas income
+Applications with foreign income

 Refer to the Income section for full currency details.